Tuk Tuks and Taxis in Phuket - Your Opinions

 These days, I gotta say that in my opinion taxi and tuk tuk fares are nuts.
 I think the average rate between the airport and the main south Phuket beach areas (Patong, Karon, Kata) is about 1000 Baht now.
 Taxi stand near our dive shop shows a rate of 1000 Baht for 1 or 2 people, 1200 for 3 or 4 people.
 Now, fair enough it's a 50km drive and in heavy traffic can be a 2 ½ to 3 hour return trip.
 I don't think the airport fare is too bad, but 400 Baht from Karon to Patong, like 7 - 8 km?
 Or 200 Baht just from one end of Karon to the other (2km)?
 Or 1000 Baht return trip to the Big Buddha?
 600 Baht to Phuket Town?
 Too high?

-(above) Taxi prices posted outside the Karon Place Hotel next to Sunrise Divers, Karon Beach
+(above) Taxi prices posted outside the Karon Place Hotel next to my workplace @ Sunrise Divers, Karon Beach

 My simple opinion is that there are too many taxis and tuk tuks, so each driver does not get enough business, and thus they have to charge more per trip, and then spend 80% of the day in a hammock.
 There has not been enough regulation to limit the number of taxis, plus each area has it's own little